1170300714/CBS/README.md

 ## TODO
 - [x] Release training code of experiments on LP-DiF.
 - [ ] Release training code of experiments on L2P.
-- [ ] Release training code of experiments on L2P.
+- [ ] Release training code of experiments on Dual-Prompt.